coryshain/cdr/docs/source/formula.rst

 Using Constant (Non-trainable) Parameters
 -----------------------------------------
-By default, DTSR trains all the variables that parameterize an IRF kernel (e.g. both :math:`\mu` and :math:`\sigma` for a Gaussian IRF kernel).
+By default, CDR trains all the variables that parameterize an IRF kernel (e.g. both :math:`\mu` and :math:`\sigma` for a Gaussian IRF kernel).
 But in some cases it's useful to treat certain IRF parameters as constants and leave them untrained.
 To do this, specify a list of trainable parameters with the keyword argument ``trainable``, using Python list syntax.
 For example, to specify a ShiftedGamma IRF in which the shift parameter :math:`\delta` is held constant at -1, use the following IRF specification::